 Our horticultural holdings provide invaluable resources to our staff, members, scholars, historians, and public.
 We welcome visitors, researchers, scholars, and authors to browse through the stacks at our library and to peruse our digital resources.

-Outside of posted opening hours, please call or email before planning your trip to the Library.
+Please email email@example.com before planning your trip to the Library.

 900 Washington Street

 Wellesley, MA 02482

 Special arrangements may be made to view historic and archival materials at the Library.
 Additional fees may apply.
 We are pleased to share our holdings with the public as part of our ongoing project to digitize our historic materials.

 Borrowed Library materials may be returned to the library materials during library open hours, or by postpaid mail addressed to: Massachusetts Horticultural Society, Attn: Library, 900 Washington Street, Wellesley, Massachusetts 02482.